This blog has been updated for series 4!

 In the original announcement for series one of DMs are Open, the BBC said, “The satirical sketch show is loosely topical, reflecting online conversations and trends through a heady cocktail of comedy formats.
 This broader playing field is designed to attract a wide range of submissions and will reflect pop culture, hot takes and the political and social zeitgeist.”

-This is still basically right, but it’s now even looser when it comes to topical.
+This is still basically right, but it’s now totally non-topical.
 Which sounds great… and probably leaves you thinking, “Yeah, but what do you actually want from me?”

-During a webinar last night, the shows two producers (Rajiv Karia and Caroline Barlow) briefed around 300 aspiring writers on the format for the series and explained what they’re looking for.
+During a webinar, the shows producer, Georgia Keating and assistant producer, Katie Baym briefed just under 300 aspiring writers on the format for the series and explained what they’re looking for.
+They were joined partway through by host Stevie Martin, who shared some excellent sketch writing tips.

-The hosts and cast perform sketches and one-liners on a wide range of subjects.
-This is where the big change comes in.
-They’re not looking for topical!
-Instead each Tuesday, the production team will announce a new theme via their website and Twitter.
-The first brief is to write a sketch that is in some way about or associated with crime.
-The theme is open to interpretation and you have space to go anywhere you want with it.
-Pretty cool, right?
+The host and cast will perform sketches on a wide range of subjects.
+Unlike most open submission. shows, they’re not looking for topical!
+Instead the production team will announce TWO new themes via their website and Twitter – this series they’re asking for material for two episodes each week.
+The themes are open to interpretation and you have space to go anywhere you want with it – the theme is a jumping off point.

-For a long time, one big argument that I’ve heard is that open-door shows are too heavy on topical comedy.
+For a long time, one big argument that I’ve heard is that open door shows are too heavy on topical comedy.
 Not everyone likes writing about the news.
 Some writers think they can’t do it and talk themselves out of submitting.
 And for a long time it’s been seen as a bit of a barrier.
-Now thanks to the introduction of themes, the show really is open to everyone.
+Now thanks to the introduction of themes (in series 3), the show really is open to everyone.

-Another change to highlight, that may seem insignificant but is actually HUGE, is that the show will be recorded in front of a live audience.
-This was the case with Newsjack, but the first series of DMs was recorded behind closed doors.
+The show will be recorded in front of a live audience.
 An audience brings opportunities but also challenges.
 I’ll do a whole blog on this but for now the key thing to remember is make sure that your script is FUN!
 It needs to play to a crowd of people who don’t know you.
 It needs to grab attention and get a reaction.

-The way the show is recorded and broadcast is going to change a bit too.
-The turnaround time for production is extending but the deadlines remain the same.
-Episode one is currently open for submissions, but it won’t be broadcast until Friday 19th May at 22:30 on BBC Radio 4Extra.
-That’s right – it’s now a Friday night show!
-If you are successful and make it into the script/edit, you’ll still be informed on the week of submissions but you now get a bit longer to make people aware that you’re work is going to be broadcast.
+If you are successful and make it into the script/edit, you’ll have to wait to be informed on the week of episode broadcast.
 And everyone knows that one of the best parts of being a writer is getting to tell people you wrote something.
 Brag away, no need to be humble!

 If you’re wondering, no, you won’t be told if you don’t make it into the script/edit.
 I know that can sound a bit harsh but there will be around 800 people submitting and, unfortunately, that’s too many emails for the team to be sending out.
 It makes it all the sweeter when you finally get the “YOU’RE IN” email though.